p65536/Userscripts-Collection/README.md

 1. Please install [Tampermonkey](https://www.tampermonkey.net/) or any userscript management tool in your browser.
 2. Click the "Download" or "Install" link for the script you wish to use.

+## Updating

+Open the script to be updated in the Tampermonkey dashboard and **replace the entire content** with the latest version, then save.
+(The Greasy Fork version updates automatically).

+## Tested Environment

+- These scripts are primarily developed and tested on **Firefox** with **Tampermonkey**.
+- It is also confirmed to work on Chromium-based browsers, but testing on these platforms is less extensive.
+- They are developed for **desktop browsers**.
+- They have **not** been tested on actual mobile devices, so functionality on mobile browsers is unknown.

+---

 ## License